dutchpsycho/Syscall-Proxy/README.md

 let ret = ab_call("NtProtectVirtualMemory", &[proc_handle, base_addr, region_size, protect]);
 ```

-This sends the call to the dispatcher, which ROP-chains through a legitimate gadget inside `ntdll.dll`.
+This sends the call to the dispatcher, which'll execute the system call & return the status code

 ---